How do I apply for tax exemptions?Follow

 Invoices that don't reflect your exemption

-If you’re unsure whether you should be exempt in a specific jurisdiction or have questions in regards to a specific tax rate, please contact the Department of Revenue.
+If you’re unsure whether you should be exempt in a specific jurisdiction or have questions about a specific tax rate, please contact the Department of Revenue.